wenleeqc/angry-cat/README.md

 # Angry Cat
-A Whac-A-Mole clone made with Canvas API.
+An updated version of the classic Whac-A-Mole game built with Canvas API.
+How angry IS this cat?
+Play the game and find out!

 A working demo can be found at https://angrycat.glitch.me/